Design and make your own clothing or accessories in this practical weekly salon

 Reserve your place for this creative, hands-on learning experience

-Fee: £175 – covers the whole term's classes, use of the tutor’s equipment if required, and a small buffet and refreshments served at 6.15 pm before class
+Fee: £175 – covers the whole term's classes, use of the tutor’s equipment if required and refreshments are served at 6.15 pm before class

 Numbers are capped in order to ensure personal attention from the tutor, so we recommend reserving a place soon